TheOdinProject/curriculum/foundations/installations/installations.md

 wsl --install
 ~~~

-- After a few minutes you'll be prompted to enter a new username.
-This username should be lowercase, but can otherwise be whatever suits you.
+- After a few minutes you'll be prompted to reboot your computer; do so.
+- You should see an open Powershell window, prompting you to enter a username and a password.
+Your username should be lowercase, but can otherwise be whatever suits you.
 You'll also need to enter a new password.
+- When entering your password you might notice that you aren't seeing any visual feedback.
+This is a standard security feature in Linux, and will also happen in all future cases where you need to enter some form of password.
+Rest assured that you are actually inputting something.

 #### Step 1.3.1: Install Windows Terminal (Windows 10 only)